rostools/github-intro/README.md

 This repository mainly contains the workshop material that both the participants and instructors use during the workshop.
-It also includes files that build support building the website as well as configurations and documents for contributors.
+It also includes files that support building the website as well as configurations and documents for contributors.

 For more detail on the workshop itself, check out the [welcome